tm-LBenson/AWS-Slides/_posts/2024-1-5-section-17-lesson-3.md

 - **Single Sign-On (SSO)**: Allows users to sign in once and access multiple AWS services without re-authenticating.
 - **Resource Access**: Manage and control access to AWS resources using group memberships and permissions defined in AD.

-For the AWS Certified Cloud Practitioner exam, remember that AWS Directory Services enhances Microsoft Active Directory with AWS features.
+For the exam, remember that AWS Directory Services enhances Microsoft Active Directory with AWS features.

 ---